carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 sqlite> SELECT * from austmp where twitter = '' limit 5;
 ~~~

-We should expect to see the various members of parliment who don't have recorded Twitter handles to show up in the first query.
+We should expect to see the various members of parliament who don't have recorded Twitter handles to show up in the first query.
 Unfortunately, they show up in the second.
 Since `''` counts as a value, we can't run aggregate statistics on it, and so must clean it up.

 Let us add to our `austmp.sql` file.
 Those last two commands are to return the SQLite interface into something slightly nicer to work with when we are interrogating the data.